cogent3/cogent3/doc/cookbook/community_analysis.rst

 Unifrac
 -------

-The Fast UniFrac implementation in PyCogent is the source code for the Fast UniFrac web tool available at http://bmf2.colorado.edu/fastunifrac and the QIIME pipeline for Microbial community analysis http://qiime.sourceforge.net
+The Fast UniFrac implementation in PyCogent is the source code for the `Fast UniFrac web tool <http://bmf2.colorado.edu/fastunifrac>`_ and the `QIIME pipeline <http://qiime.sourceforge.net>`_ for Microbial community analysis.

 Calculate a UniFrac Distance Matrix and apply PCoA and UPGMA
 ------------------------------------------------------------

 The UniFrac analysis is run on open tree and environment file objects.
 The resulting dictionary has a distance matrix of pairwise UniFrac values ('distance_matrix'), a Newick string representing the results of performing UPGMA clustering on this distance matrix ('cluster_envs') and the results of running Principal Coordinates Analysis on the distance matrix ('pcoa').
-One can specify weighted UniFrac with weighted=True.
+One can specify weighted UniFrac with ``weighted=True``.
 Here we run an unweighted analysis.

 .. doctest::